zhannamatuzak/six-scoops-ice-cream/README.md

 ### Manual Testing

 The functionality of the game was tested by me right away after writing a new function.
+Moreover my husband checked the README.md file and played the game.

 ---